Frontify/brand-sdk/.changeset/afraid-trees-mate.md

 "@frontify/guideline-blocks-settings": patch
 ---

-fix(Attachments): use the according function for removing and adding asset
+fix(Attachments): use the appropriate function for removing and adding asset